- Home

 Why are friendships important?

-But research shows that the positives of high-quality friendships (which, according to this study, are those that involve intimacy, support, and reciprocated affection) run even deeper.
+But, research shows that the positives of high-quality friendships (which, according to this study, are those that involve intimacy, support, and reciprocated affection) run even deeper.

-For example, there’s plenty of proof to show that having strong adult friendships can lower our chances of suffering from mental health issues like anxiety and depression.
+For example, there’s proof that having strong adult friendships can lower the chances of suffering from mental health issues like anxiety and depression.
 Some studies also show that the higher the quality of our friendships, the more powerfully we feel the benefits.

 However, the benefits of friendship don’t stop there.
 Studies show that socially isolated people are more likely to suffer from a range of health conditions – such as heart disease (29% increased risk) and stroke (32% increased risk).
 In fact, experts have suggested that loneliness may be as bad for our physical health as things like smoking and obesity.